Latent Stratification for Incrementality Experiments: Discussion conclusion

-The recent popularity of advertising experiments to estimate incrementality has exposed many challenges that marketers face when fielding and analyzing experiments.
-Because advertising effects are often small and because consumer response is noisy, precisely estimating these effects is hard even with large samples \citep{LewisRao2015, berman2018p, azevedo2019}.
+The recent interest in advertising experiments to estimate incrementality has exposed many challenges that marketers face when fielding and analyzing experiments.
+Because advertising effects are often small and because consumer response is noisy, precisely estimating these effects is hard even with large samples \citep{LewisRao2015, azevedo2019, berman2021false}.
+This paper lays out a new approach to analyzing experiments that substantially increases the precision, without requiring any additional covariates.
+This approach exploits the fact that outcomes in many user-level marketing experiments are positive values with a large number of observed zeros such as quantity purchased, revenue, time-on-site, quantity consumed, etc., and analyzes the data with a model that is well-suited to this structure.
+This procedure can be used after the experiment is fielded and only requires data on the treatment assignment and outcome.
+It does not require a special experimental design or any pre-randomization covariates.

-The principal stratification model allows a firm to decompose consumer responses into purchase incidence and purchase amount.
-This, in turn, can provide a more precise estimate of the ATE by separating out the people who will never buy regardless of treatment and therefore have zero treatment effect.
-The estimate will be more precise when the share of customers who do not purchase in the experiment is large, which is often the case in advertising experiments.
-While we have focused on advertising lift testing here, the principal stratification model would be useful for any type of marketing experiments where the response is customer-level sales.